apple-fritter/driftwood/README.md

 ## Included Implementations

-In this repository, there are included transcribing implementation examples in Rust, for the following IRC clients:
+In this repository, there are included transcribing implementation examples in Rust.
+Feel free to explore each implementation directory and adapt them to suit your specific needs.

+Example implementations include:
 - [IRC-Cloud](https://github.com/apple-fritter/driftwood/tree/main/IRC-Cloud/): Provides support for transcribing IRC logs from the IRC-Cloud format.
 - [mIRC](https://github.com/apple-fritter/driftwood/tree/main/mIRC/): Offers functionality for transcribing IRC logs from the mIRC format.
 - [WeeChat](https://github.com/apple-fritter/driftwood/tree/main/WeeChat/): Includes support for transcribing IRC logs from the WeeChat format.